cloudflare/lua-resty-cookie/README.md

 ```lua
 syntax: cookie_string, err = cookie.get_cookie_string({ --[[ see "set" method ]] })
 ```
-Retursns a cookie string representing the table passed.
+Returns a cookie string representing the table passed.
 See the `set` method for details, but unlike `set`, this function doesn't change the current request response, but just return the generated string.
 On error, returns `nil` and an error message.

 This is a static function, not a method of the `cookie` object.